-My name is Dan Lynch, a full-time marketing consultant and genealogist based in Connecticut.
-I have an in-depth and unique understanding of the North American market for genealogy products and services.
-With over 20 year's professional experience in technology marketing, I bring an unmatched understanding of both technology and family history to each client project.
+My name is Dan Lynch, one of the few technology marketing consultants with a specialized focus on family history and genealogy worldwide.
+I'm based in Connecticut and have an in-depth and unique understanding of the worldwide market for genealogy products and services.
+With over 30 year's professional experience in technology marketing, I bring an unmatched understanding of both technology and family history to each client project.

 Whether you represent yourself or a company, I can help you establish a successful sales, marketing, and product development strategy targeting the North American genealogy market.

-From 1998 to 2001, I served as vice president at Ancestry and currently serve as a consultant to The Statue of Liberty-Ellis Island Foundation (ellisisland.org) and FindMyPast (findmypast.com) - formerly called 1837online.com, based in London.
+From 1998 to 2001, I served as vice president at Ancestry and have consulted to The Statue of Liberty-Ellis Island Foundation (ellisisland.org), FindMyPast (findmypast.com), FamilySearch (familysearch.org), and others.
 My prior service also includes terms as vice president and board member for the Connecticut Society of Genealogists.

 As a fourth-generation American of Irish and Italian descent, I became involved in genealogy before I could spell the word correctly.
 In 1974, I attended a parade as part of a large tercentennial celebration in my home town of Waterbury, Connecticut.
 Two years later came the American bicentennial in 1976, followed by the 1977 ABC television mini-series presentation of Roots